bbauska/W3Cx-3of5/README.md

 <h3 id="ch5-6-2">5.6.2 <output></h3>

 The output element represents the result of a computation or user action.
-You can see it as a "specialized <div> or <span>" for displaying interactive results.
+You can see it as a "specialized &lt;div&gt; or <span>" for displaying interactive results.

 <!------------------------------------------------------------------------------------------------>
 <!----------------------------- 00.  (xx) ------------------------------->